Day-by-Day Recovery After Fraxel Dual: Realistic Healing Expectations

 Have you been considering Fraxel but find yourself wondering what recovery really looks like, day by day?
 It is one of the most common questions patients ask before committing to treatment.
 Fraxel Dual is a popular laser treatment for improving skin tone, skin texture, acne scars, and signs of aging like fine lines, wrinkles, age spots, and sun damage, all while supporting overall skin rejuvenation.

 Understanding what happens after treatment can make the entire experience feel far less intimidating.
-From the first hours after your session to the weeks that follow, knowing what your skin may look and feel like helps set realistic expectations and allows you to plan ahead with confidence.
+From the first hours after your session to the weeks that follow, knowing what your skin may look and feel like helps set realistic expectations and allows you to plan with confidence.

 How Long Does Fraxel Take to Heal?